AI-Planning/fond-utils/README.md

 ## Example runs

-The system is provided as a module `fond-utils`.
+The system is provided as a module `fondutils`.
 To just check that the PDDL input file is parsed well, just issue the command `check` and report to console:

 ```shell
 $ python -m fondutils check --input tests/domain_03.pddl